 This is what you focus on: your experience, your skills and any relevant qualifications/diplomas that you may hold.

 New to the market?
 No problem 🙂 Talk about you’re willing to work super hard and get the job done.
 Highlight that you’re happy to start from the bottom and work your way up.
-The good thing is that your manager will be thrilled to know that he can train you to work in his style.
+The good thing is that your manager will be thrilled to know that they can train you to work in their style.

 However, if you’re a seasoned master of your profession – then, talk about how your existing skill set and talent will be an asset to the hiring manager’s company.
 Perhaps, you’re an amazing chef who wants a jump up and can bring some loyal clientele with you to the new restaurant position you’re applying for.

 My friend, don’t be modest.
 Go ahead and declare your achievements in your past /present role.
 Perhaps, you helped raise customer service standards or contributed to the menu with innovative cocktail additions to the bar menu.
 As an entry level, you can mention any academic accolades you may have achieved or previous internships you may have done.